Quick answer

 Queen's Whip

-AppMedia currently pushes Queen's Whip as the cleanest redraw answer because it is easy to feel the value immediately: broad wave control, usable boss pressure, and fewer awkward early maps.
+Queen's Whip is the easy-feel answer because its value shows up immediately: broad wave control, usable boss pressure, and fewer awkward early maps.

 Ice Staff

-Game8 currently ranks Ice Staff at the top of the redraw pool.
-If your first keeper is not already covering the same magic lane, this is still one of the strongest stop-now outcomes.
+Ice Staff is the ceiling pick when your first main weapon is not already covering the same magic role.
+In that case, it is still one of the strongest stop-now outcomes.

 Solid practical backups